Chaos (n): the inherent unpredictability in the behaviour of a complex natural system

 - Put in place independent complaints processes.

-- Complaints about staff must to via their managers.
+- Ensure that complaints about staff go via their managers.

 - Train boards and governance organisation in governance principles.

-- Simple internal structures with clear lines of responsibility.
+- Put in place simple internal structures with clear lines of responsibility.

-- Managers must manage and coordinate not be absorbed by a thousand tasks that should be delegated to others.
+- Make certain that managers understand that their role is to manage and coordinate not be absorbed by a thousand tasks that should be delegated to others (no micro management).

-- Provision of proper support, counselling, training and resources for staff.
+- Provide proper support, counselling, training and resources for staff.

 An additional issue that non-profits face, especially campaigning ones, is the combination of loyalty and lack of management culture.